 2019 starting off strong with the 1st NPI Investor Showcase in Automation & Electronics

 With a focus on automation and electronics, six innovative early-stage companies had eight minutes each to convince the investors in the room of why they deserved their investment.
-The characteristic NPI spirit was clear in the room, with the seriousness of the task at hand tempered by the relaxed atmosphere fostered by the closeness of the angel network built up over previous events and investments.
+The characteristic NPI spirit was clear in the room, with the serious

 Henry Whorwood, Head of Research at Beauhurst, got proceedings underway with a presentation of the firm’s latest findings relating to the state of UK angel investment.
 Overall the outlook remains positive despite the ongoing uncertainty caused by Brexit, with the UK experiencing record levels of funding underpinned by tax incentives and other government initiatives.
 You will be able to read about these findings in a report commissioned by Newable that will be released soon.